andr6/andr6/README.md

 ## <img align ='center' src="https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExdjh2dDM4bDhyYzM5NmppaHJ6dG56Mmh3bTkyanFkdWRvZ3R1cGoycSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9ZQ/LOnt6uqjD9OexmQJRB/giphy.gif" width="37" /> About Me

-I’m a cybersecurity professional with hands-on experience in threat detection, incident response, malware analysis, and security consulting.
-I’ve worked across areas like pentesting, red teaming, blue teaming, and purple teaming, focusing on helping organizations reduce risks and secure their systems.
+"The biggest thing people can do to protect themselves is to listen to that voice in the back of their head saying something feels off." - Jason E. Street
 I’m passionate about breaking down complex security challenges into clear, practical solutions that make a real difference in defending against cyber threats.

 ---